Boykinia richardsonii: Aesthetics

 Many observers have commented favorably on B. richardsonii's appearance.
 Hooker called it "truly handsome", Hultén describes it as "magnificent" Pielou calls it "showy" and Murie called its inforescence "conspicuous".
-The U.S. National Park Service says the species is easily identifiable around Denali due to its " its straight spike of white-pink flowers and kidney-shaped leaves covered in a waxy layer—no other plant in the park has this combination of characteristics."
+The U.S. National Park Service says the species is easily identifiable around Denali due to its "straight spike of white-pink flowers and kidney-shaped leaves covered in a waxy layer—no other plant in the park has this combination of characteristics."

 Murie's widow, Louise, said after her 100th birthday, upon the publication of McKinley Flora, a collaboration with her husband that was published in 2012, having been thought lost for half a century, that B. richardsonii was her favorite Denali flower.
 "It was so changeable.
 The petals were mostly white, but in the center of each flower there was kind of a rose color.
 It's hard to describe those flowers, they're so complicated."